YoloDev/elephanet/readme.md

 [![Build Status](https://travis-ci.org/YoloDev/elephanet.svg?branch=master)](https://travis-ci.org/YoloDev/elephanet)
-##Elephanet - A .NET api to PostgreSQL's json.##
+##Elephanet - A .NET document database built on PostgreSQL.##

 ###With an api thats easy to use###

-A document db backed by Postgresql.
+A document db api backed by Postgresql.

 Heavily influenced by the RavenDb .NET client, this libary provides a simple api to allow easy use of postgres as a document store, taking advantage of Postgresql 9.4 and its new jsonb indexing, allowing for fast querying of native json objects.